Testing

 end

-Other testing frameworks
+Other test frameworks

 User.stub(:logger, logger) do